CoquiCoders/beta-book/more_user_testing_and_validation_phase/README.md

 During the trip to the island we accomplished the following:

 1. We performed further in-depth user testing with small business owners.
-2. We expaded our outreach to new agencies and successfully brought six new agencies onboard: The Department of Agriculture, The Organization of Youth Issues, The Administration of Labor Development, The Film Commission, The Office of Tourism and The City of San Juan.
+2. We successfully brought six new agencies onboard: The Department of Agriculture, The Organization of Youth Issues, The Administration of Labor Development, The Film Commission, The Office of Tourism and The City of San Juan.
 3. We held a kickoff meeting with the agencies previously brought onboard.
 4. We executed a [Workshop](http://coquicoders.org/the-business-journeys/) with Brands of Puerto Rico to gather insights about the the different businesses journeys and how businesses secure funding.